 How Long Do Shishito Keep Fresh?

-Freshly picked shishito peppers will last around 10-14 days in the fridge.
+Freshly picked shishito peppers will last 10-14 days in the fridge.
 Once the peppers become soft, they start to go bad.
 Use them up right away at this point.

 They should last anywhere from 10-12 months.
-If you notice them becoming freezer burnt, the flavor will be altered, but they are still edible.
+If you notice them becoming freezer-burnt, the flavor will be altered, but they are still edible.
 Frozen shishito peppers are fantastic in soups, tacos, and other recipes.

 How Do You Know When Shishito Peppers Are Ripe?